wbender1/EuroFootball-StatsAPI/USAGE.md

 `python src/functions.py fetch-fixture-stats "COMPETITION_NAME" YEAR "TEAM"`

 ## Show Fixture Stats
-Retrieve fixture stats for two teams from one competition and year
+Display fixture stats for two teams from one competition and year

 ## Fetch Season
 Retrieve all the competitions, teams, standings, a